 One of the most prevalent causes of death and morbidity among acquired cardiovascular diseases in India is valvular heart disease.
-On average, around 40% of hospitalised patients with heart diseases are affected by rheumatic valvular heart diseases.
+On average, around 40% of hospitalised patients with heart diseases are affected by rheumatic valvular heart disease.
 Today, we are focusing on valvular heart disease and how simple lifestyle changes can significantly reduce your risk.

 Synopsis